nathalieryan67/post-install-config/README.md

 <img src="https://i.imgur.com/QRgrHmA.jpg" height="80%" width="80%"/>
 </p>
 <p>
 In order to allow anyone to create tickets, we go to Admin Panel > Settings > Users.
 We uncheck the option called “Require registration and login to create tickets”.
-This will enable unregistered users, those without an account, to submit tickets as needed.
+This will enable unregistered users (those without an account) to submit tickets as needed.
 </p>
 <br />